Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Find us at: GymbaROO-KindyROO

 Babies who have the right early movement experiences in their first year have better coordination, concentration, memory, behaviour and perception as they get older.

 We know exactly why this happens and what these movement experiences are.
-We also believe that every parent has right and the need to have access to this important information.
-This is why we, at GymbaROO, have made a completely FREE online series for parents of babies from birth.
+We also believe that every parent has the need to have access to this important information.
+This is why we, at GymbaROO-KindyROO, have made an online series for parents of babies from birth.

-The series comes highly recommended by professionals and we are thrilled that there are already over 80,000 parents and babies enjoying and benefiting from the series!
+The series comes highly recommended by professionals and hundreds of thousands of parents and babies enjoying and benefiting from the series!
 The most wonderful part about it all is how many babies more will be getting off to such a great start.
 The future for these babies is looking very bright.

 A baby’s brain grows most rapidly in the first twelve months of life and this is a critical period for learning.
 Research has shown that the correct stimulation for babies can influence how well they behave, read and learn when they reach school.
 In addition, they have improved confidence, communication and socialisation skills.